 Get the Tata Capital App to apply for Loans & manage your account.
 Download Now

-Blogs SUPPORT
+Blogs

-Tata Capital > Blog > Loan for Home > All About Switching To A Repo Linked Home Loan
+Tata Capital > Blog > Loan for Home > All About Switching to A Repo Linked Home Loan

 Loan for Home

-All About Switching To A Repo Linked Home Loan
+All About Switching to A Repo Linked Home Loan

-All About Switching To A Repo Linked Home Loan
+All About Switching to A Repo Linked Home Loan

-Repo and Reverse Repo
+Understanding Repo and Reverse Repo Rates

 Commercial banks borrow from the Reserve Bank of India at the Repo rate; RBI borrows from commercial banks at the Reverse repo rate.
 A repurchase agreement or repurchase option or repo, for short, refers to an arrangement where banks provide such securities as treasury bills or gold to borrow money from the central bank for overnight credit when the banks are short of liquidity.